- August 2, 2021

 Price your Products Appropriately

 Your pricing plays a crucial role in your business’s overall revenue.
 Incorrectly pricing items can jeopardize your business’s profitability, and also leave a negative impression on your customers.
 They will choose to not come back, if the price is too high or does not provide value.
 Bad reviews on Google or Yelp about pricing can and will be the death of some businesses.
 Base your pricing on the market and complete a lot of research on the competition.
 Choose your pricing strategy to either be cheaper and under-cut the competition or to be focused on service, quality and addictive flavors and be a little higher!
-Remember you can always change your pricing as you go and learn, as well as you can change your menu!
+Listen to what your customers are saying (and not saying) about prices and try your best to be profitable and offer value!

 How Much Do Your Items Cost?